René Doursat

 Teaching

-Ecole Polytechnique, Paris
+Ecole Polytechnique, Paris, France

-Adjunct Lecturer ("Chargé d'enseignement"), 2009-Present
+Guest Lecturer ("Chargé d'enseignement"), 2009-2015

 • HSS 512F: Brain and Cognition (Neuroscience Seminars) (Fall 2010, Fall 2009)

 I co-led with Pr.
 Yves Frégnac a series of 12 seminars given by prominent invited neural and cognitive scientists (including Jean-Pierre Changeux), on the multiscale neural basis of cognition: from the microscopic level (molecular, genetic and cellular foundations, individual neuron physiology) to the mesoscopic level (computational neuroscience, electrophysiology, complex neural dynamics, neural network modeling) and macroscopic level (cognitive neuroscience, functional imaging, phenomenology, social cognition).
 After a 1-hour seminar given by the guest researcher, a group of 2-3 students presented a review of selected scientific articles relevant to the seminar's topic.
 I organized the entire program of invited talks, the distribution of students into groups, co-moderated the sessions with Pr.
-Frégnac and the guest speaker (comments, questions), closely followed students' preparation and progress by email, and gave one talk myself.
+Frégnac and the guest speaker (comments, questions), closely followed students' preparation and progress by email, and gave one lecture myself.
 More →

-3rd year of engineering degree (= 1st MS year), 2 semesters, 35 students, 12 weeks / sem, 2h / week
+3rd year of engineering degree (= 1st MSc year), 2 semesters, 35 students, 12 weeks / sem, 2h / week

 Session 1: Introduction